tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 hydroxide
 ```
 **A hydroxyl group**
-The Oxygen will normally be bonded to two other atoms
+The Oxygen will normally be bonded to the Carbon Backbone
 ````

 #### Disaccharides